How does maturation impact whisky flavour?

 Others

-Whisky maturation is probably the side of production which has more extensively experimented with cask variations, and the amount of other products which use this type of container has surely given the distiller’s imagination a good playfield.
+Whisky maturation is probably the side of production that has more extensively experimented with cask variations, and the number of other products that use this type of container has undoubtedly given the distiller’s imagination a good playfield.

-Other examples are Madeira and Marsala and Brandy.
+Other examples are Madeira, Marsala and Brandy.
 Recently, regulators have opened up to the use of Mezcal and Tequila casks.
-Some distillers (although, not in Scotland) have even used tea casks to mature their whisky!
+Some distillers (although not in Scotland) have even used tea casks to mature their whisky!

-It is important to note that often Scotch whisky bottlings are made out of a mix of these types of casks.
-Except for bourbon, most of the other liquors can have a very strong impact on the flavour of whisky and are generally used for finishing, meaning that the whisky will be moved to another cask to end its maturation process.
+It is important to note that Scotch whisky bottlings are often made from a mix of these casks.
+Except for Bourbon, most other liquors can have a powerful impact on the flavour of whisky and are generally used for finishing, meaning that the whisky will be moved to another cask to end its maturation process.

-To get the full flavour of one particular cask type, one should look for single cask bottlings, which are generally sold at cask strength (not diluted with water before bottling).
+One should look for single cask bottlings, generally sold at cask strength (not diluted with water before bottling), to get the full flavour of one particular cask type.

-However, most of the whisky produced, be it single malt or blend, will be the result of a blending of separate casks, which the master blenders will balance to obtain a particular flavour profile.
+However, most of the whisky produced, single malt or blend, will result from blending separate casks, which the master blenders will balance to obtain a particular flavour profile.

 Conclusion

-All these factors make every cask quite a unique specimen and mean that even a relatively young whisky can come packed with delicious flavours.
+All these factors make every cask unique and mean that even a relatively young whisky can come packed with delicious flavours.

-However, one cannot stress enough how the most important factor in finding a good whisky is… your taste.
-You may enjoy very oaky and complex notes or you may find more pleasure in a neater, fruity and fresh dram.
+However, one cannot stress enough how the most essential factor in finding a good whisky is… your taste.
+You may enjoy very oaky and complex notes or find more pleasure in a neater, fruity and fresh dram.

-A great exercise is to have a tasting of drams from different casks to see if you can detect the differences and find some of the flavours mentioned above.
+A great exercise is tasting drams from different casks to see if you can detect the differences and find some of the flavours mentioned above.

 Slàinte Mhath!